1

 What could possibly go wrong?

-The same evolution that made us stupid also made us smart enough to notice we’re stupid.
+The same evolution that made us irrational also made us smart enough to notice we’re irrational.
 And if we’re smart enough to see the prison, we’re smart enough to escape it.

-You just have to stop pretending you’re rational and start building systems that work with your stupidity instead of against it.
+You just have to stop pretending you’re rational and start building systems that work with your irrationality instead of against it.

 A 1% treaty is that system.
 It doesn’t ask you to be better.
 It just redirects your worst impulses toward not dying.